-Next, drizzle caramel sauce over the whipped cream.
-To top off, this delectable treat, place a caramel candy on the side of the mug.
-A little extra caramel indulgence never hurts, right?
+Add the crowning glory of this delectable treat by placing a soft caramel candy on the side of the mug.
+A little extra caramel indulgence never hurt anybody, right?

 Looking for some more fun variations on this classic summer treat?
 Try these!